GoldgamerYT/Syldoria-Launcher/README.md

 The Syldoria Launcher is a specially developed Minecraft launcher that offers an improved user interface and additional features.
 It enables easy installation and management of Minecraft versions, mods, and resource packs required for the Syldoria roleplay server.

+### Automatic Mod Download

+**Main Features:**
+- **Automatic Mod Download:** The launcher automatically downloads all required mods from the Syldoria server and installs them
+- **CurseForge API Integration:** Uses the CurseForge API to obtain mods directly from their repository
+- **Custom Mod Downloader:** Contains a specially developed mod downloader for optimal compatibility and performance

 **IMPORTANT:**
 - This launcher may only be used for open-source projects.
 Commercial use is not permitted.
 - The launcher is **Windows-only** and does not support Linux or macOS.